 Local, Sustainable, Seasonal

 With experience ranging from resorts, hotels and member clubs in the Okanagan, to Whistler Mountain and its 4 Diamond Nita Lake Lodge, Dean brings a classical-but-grounded approach to his dishes.

-some of the most amazing food.
-I couldn't be happier."
-Dean arrived here in May with his wife, international award-nominated author, Darcie Friesen Hossack.
+Dean first arrived here in May 2019 with his wife, international award-nominated author, Darcie Friesen Hossack.

 Follow us on Instagram @overlanderlodge